-God came down to live among us in the person of Jesus Christ.
-Both fully man and fully God, He demonstrated a perfect sinless life of devotion and submission to God.
-He set a fantastic example for us to learn from and replicate.
-Then He fulfilled the purpose for which He came through His suffering, death, and resurrection… providing a path for those of us who accept Him as Lord to be reconciled with God regarding the punishment of our sins.
+God came down to live among us in the person of Yeshua (Hebrew name of Jesus).
+Both fully man and fully God, He demonstrated a perfect sinless life of devotion and submission to the Father.
+He set a perfect example for us to learn from and replicate.
+Then Yeshua fulfilled the purpose for which He came through His suffering, death, and resurrection… providing a path for those of us who accept Him as Lord to be reconciled with our Father regarding the punishment of our sins.

-After His resurrection, Jesus gave a clear command to His disciples regarding what He wanted them to do.
+After His resurrection, Yeshua gave a clear command to His disciples regarding what He wanted them to do.
 We should study this command and obey it as well.
-It not only applies to the disciples, but to all who truly submit to Jesus Christ and therefore commit to do His work and obey His will and honor His kingdom.
+It not only applies to the disciples who walked with Yeshua during His earthly ministry, but to all who truly submit to Yeshua as Messiah and therefore commit to do His work and obey His will and honor His kingdom.
 The command may not be easy to follow, but neither was dying on the cross easy.
-Jesus’ command should be very important to each of us that declare Him “Lord”.
+Yeshua’s command should be very important to each of us that declare Him “Lord”.

 16But the eleven disciples proceeded to Galilee, to the mountain which Jesus had designated.
 17When they saw Him, they worshiped Him; but some were doubtful.
 18And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 19“Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”